Top DCF Interview Questions

 The most common variation to the DCF is the unlevered DCF approach, which is built using the following steps:

-- Calculate Terminal Value (TV): In the next step, the value of all the projected FCFs beyond the initial forecast period (i.e. the explicit forecast period) is calculated, and the resulting amount is called the “terminal value”.
-The two approaches for estimating TV is the 1) Growth in Perpetuity Approach and the 2) Exit Multiple Approach.
+- Calculate Terminal Value (TV) → In the next step, the value of all the projected FCFs beyond the initial forecast period (i.e. the explicit forecast period) is calculated, and the resulting amount is called the “terminal value”.
+The two approaches for estimating TV are the 1) Growth in Perpetuity Approach and the 2) Exit Multiple Approach.

-- Discount Stage 1 & 2 Cash Flows to Present Value (PV): Since the DCF values a company as of the present date, both the initial forecast period (Stage 1) and terminal value (Stage 2) must be discounted to the present using a discount rate, which is the weighted average cost of capital (WACC) in an unlevered DCF.
+- Discount Stage 1 and 2 Cash Flows to Present Value (PV) → Since the DCF values a company as of the present date, both the initial forecast period (Stage 1) and terminal value (Stage 2) must be discounted to the present using a discount rate, which is the weighted average cost of capital (WACC) in an unlevered DCF.

-- Move from Enterprise Value (TEV) → Equity Value: Once both parts have been discounted, the sum of both stages equals the implied enterprise value of the company.
+- Move from Enterprise Value (TEV) to Equity Value → Once both parts have been discounted, the sum of both stages equals the implied enterprise value of the company.
 Then, to get from the enterprise value to the equity value, net debt and other non-equity claims must be subtracted.
 In order to calculate net debt, the sum of all non-operating assets such as cash or short-term investments is subtracted from the total value of debt.
-In addition, any non-equity claims such as minority interest must also be accounted for.
+In addition, any non-equity claims such as non-controlling interests (NCI) must also be accounted for.

-- Share Price Calculation: To arrive at the DCF-derived value per share, the equity value is then divided by the number of shares outstanding as of the current valuation date.
+- Implied Share Price Calculation → To arrive at the DCF-derived value per share, the equity value is then divided by the number of shares outstanding as of the current valuation date.
 But it is important to use the diluted share count, rather than the basic share count, as any potentially dilutive securities must be considered.

-- Sensitivity Analysis: Considering how sensitive a DCF model is to the assumptions used, the final step is to create sensitivity tables (and a scenario analysis) to assess how adjusting the assumptions impacts the resulting price per share.
+- Perform Sensitivity Analysis → Considering how sensitive a DCF model is to the assumptions used, the final step is to create sensitivity tables (and a scenario analysis) to assess how adjusting the assumptions impacts the resulting price per share.